Breaking the Block: Preserving Data Continuity to Train Superior SAEs for Instruct Models: Introduction

+We diagnose this mismatch as a source of destructive interference that fundamentally degrades interpretability.
+Utilizing GSNR analysis~\citep{Liu2020Understanding}, we demonstrate that \textit{BT} induces Attention Contamination—leakage from unrelated predecessor documents.
+In instruct models, this acts as high-variance gradient noise that obscures precise instruction-response mappings.

+To correct the paradigm, we propose \underline{\textbf{F}}inetuning-\underline{\textbf{a}}ligned \underline{\textbf{S}}equential \underline{\textbf{T}}raining (\textit{FAST}). \textit{FAST} aligns the SAE training stream with the Supervised Fine-Tuning (SFT) objective.
+This approach eliminates attention contamination, ensuring that gradient updates are driven solely by valid causal signals.
+By preserving the semantic integrity of instruction-response pairs, \textit{FAST} stabilizes the semantic space and significantly enhances the quality of feature extraction.
+Experimental results validate the efficacy of \textit{FAST}.
+GSNR analysis confirms improved training stability, with \textit{FAST} doubling the signal-to-noise ratio (0.50 vs. 0.26) by minimizing gradient noise.
+This stability yields superior reconstruction fidelity: \textit{FAST} achieves a log-scaled MSE of 0.6468 (significantly outperforming the baseline's 5.1985) and maintains Delta Loss near zero (-0.51\% to 0.37\%).
+Consequently, feature quality is markedly enhanced; on Llama-3.2-3B-it, \textit{FAST} yields 21.1\% high-quality features, surpassing the 7.0\% and 10.2\% achieved by baselines.
+Additionally, SAEs are used to study special token impacts on outputs, offering insights into their roles and applications.

-\begin{itemize} \item This paper proposes Finetuning-aligned Sequential Training (\textit{FAST}), a novel method specifically designed for training SAEs on instruct models. \item Experimental results demonstrate that \textit{FAST} significantly improves the performance of SAEs on token reconstruction.
-Additionally, feature interpretability experiments confirm the effectiveness and generalizability of \textit{FAST}. \item The SAEs are further utilized to investigate the influence of special tokens on model outputs, providing new insights into their specific roles and offering fresh directions for the practical application of SAE models. \end{itemize}
+Our contributions are: \begin{itemize} \item Utilizing Gradient Signal-to-Noise Ratio analysis, this study reveals that \textit{BT} introduces a critical distributional mismatch and generates destructive gradient noise via attention contamination. \item We propose Finetuning-aligned Sequential Training (\textit{FAST}), a novel method for training SAEs on instruct models which significantly improves SAE performance on token reconstruction and feature interpretability. \item We utilize SAEs to investigate special token influence on model outputs, providing new insights for practical applications. \end{itemize}